spacemeshos/address-wasm/README.md

 ### For contributors

-This package contains wasm implementation on go-lang, that uses `spacemeshos/address` implementation inside.
+This package contains Wasm implementation in golang, that uses `spacemeshos/address` implementation inside.
-Also, package includes javascript wrapper over wasm runner, that provides a clean facade for functions.
+Also, package includes Javascript wrapper over Wasm runner, that provides a clean facade for functions.

-You will need installed Go (check out version in `go.mod`), NodeJS and yarn.
+You will need to install Go (check out version in `go.mod`), NodeJS and yarn.
 Then you can just type:
 ```
 make